Battle of Didgori: Deployment and order of battle

-The Muslim coalition
+Muslim coalition

-Both Georgian and Islamic sources testify that on the complaints of the Muslim merchants of – Tbilisi, Ganja and Dmanisi – Sultan Mahmud II of Baghdad (r.
+Both Georgian and Islamic sources testify that on the complaints of the Muslim merchants of Tbilisi, Ganja and Dmanisi, Sultan Mahmud II of Baghdad (r.
 1118–1131) sent an expedition into Georgia under command of Ilghazi ibn Artuq of Mardin, whose hegemony in the Middle East and authority among the Muslims was indisputable.
 After pillaging the County of Edessa and defeat of Roger of Antioch at the battle of Ager Sanguinis in 1119, the reputation of Ilghazi as a great military commander and champion of Muslims against Christians spread far and wide.

-After this victory Ilghazi made a truce with the Crusaders and went north towards Armenia at the invitation of the sultan's brother Toghrul, ruler of Arran.
-There he joined a Muslim coalition against Christian Georgians and lead the coalition's army, in which his vassal Tughan-Arslan lord of Arzen, Bidlis and Dvin, the Mazyadid Dubays b.
+After this victory, Ilghazi made a truce with the Crusaders and went north towards Armenia at the invitation of the sultan's brother Toghrul, ruler of Arran.
+There he joined a Muslim coalition against Christian Georgians and led the coalition's army, in which his vassal Tughan-Arslan lord of Arzen, Bidlis and Dvin, the Mazyadid Dubays b.
 Sadaqa of Al Hillah, Toghrul and Nakhichevan, with his atabeg Kun-Toghdi, all took part.

 According to historian Alexander Mikaberidze, "The size of the Muslim army is still a matter of debate, with numbers ranging from a fantastic 600,000 men (as given by Walter the Chancellor and Matthew of Edessa) to 400,000 (Sempad Sparapet's Chronicle), while estimates of modern Georgian historians vary between 100,000 and 250,000 men.
 Although the higher numbers are exaggerated, all sources indicate that the Muslims made massive preparations.
 In mid-summer 1121, the Muslim troops advanced along various routes, with part of them passing the provinces of Erzerum and Kars, while Sultan Toghrul ibn Muhammad moved through Ganja and Tughan-Arslan the "Hunchback" marched from Dvin."

-By Matthew of Edessa, the Muslim coalition was: Ilghazi with his vassal Tughan-Arslan: 150,000 man from Damask, Aleppo, Malatia, Maiafarikini, Mardini, Arzen, Bidlis, Dvin.
-Dubays b.
-Sadaqa king of Nomadic Arabs: 10,000 men, Toghrul, with his atabeg Kun-Toghdi: 400,000 man.
-Whole: 560,000.